ANXS/the-ansibles/docs/cloudbox.md

 <USER>    a user that has sudo access to the machine.
 This can be the same as the user above, but it cannot be root anymore (if that was the case)
 ```

 1. Put the content of the SSL files in `roles/ssl/files/wildcard` directory.
-You can reuse the pem for your ZNC and put it in `roles/ssl/files/znc` or create and self-sign a new one ([same instructions](docs/ssl.md)).
+You can reuse the pem for your ZNC and put it in `roles/znc/files` or create and self-sign a new one ([same instructions](docs/ssl.md)).
+Both need to be present.

 2. Run through `host_vars/cloudbox` replace the variables as you feel necessary (the required ones are marked with TODO, including the required type).
-All possible options are marked in the `group_vars/` files if you want additional tweaking.
+All possible options are marked in the `<role-name>/defaults/main.yml` files if you want additional tweaking.
 (In that case, you should copy the lines and put them in the `host_vars/cloudbox` file, where you edit them.)
 Some need to be computed.
 Follow the instructions to see how:
   - [auth_vars](auth.md) configuration: `passwd`
   - [mail](mail.md): `password_hash`
   - [ZNC](znc.md): `Pass`

 3. Change the filename of `host_vars/cloudbox` to `<IP>`.
 At the same time, change the second line of `cloudbox` to `<IP>` as well.
-(Adding other roles to the configuration is done through these 2 too, as well as through `setups/cloudbox_2.yml`).
+(Adding additional roles can be done in the cloudbox.yml file).

 4. Review the firewall rules in `roles/firewall/files/etc_ferm_ferm.conf`.
 They are configured for exactly this install, but it is always wise to check whether all of this is correct.